Conditionals in Kotlin: if and when

 println(str.length)

-Let's remember that if a variable is declared as NULLable, it means that it can be null at some point and therefore we must use the operators that we used in a previous entry to avoid null references, but when performing the previous verification, we can skip this step of use the operators, since the Kotlin compiler autocasts the NULLable variable that we are checking and in this way we can use any property without the need for these operators.
+}Recall that if a variable is declared as Nullable, it means it can be null at any time and therefore we must mandatorily use the operators we used in a previous entry to avoid null references.
+However, by performing the above verification, we can skip this step of using those operators, since the Kotlin compiler does a "smart cast" on the Nullable variable we are checking, and in this way, we can use any property without the need for these operators.

-Another expression that we can use for when we have many conditionals is the when expression, which is the equivalent of the switch expression of other programming languages but also enhanced:
+Another expression we can use when we have many conditionals is the when expression, which is the equivalent of the switch expression in other programming languages but also enhanced.

 We can express values by range: